Behind the anthology

 3. To communicate a rich and diverse range of culture to the entire population.

-• Norway’s cultural policy has had a very stable structure over the past 20 years, characterised by an increase in grants and funding for the cultural sector.
+4. To promote civil society and volunteer activities in Norway. - Norway’s cultural policy has had a very stable structure over the past 20 years, characterised by an increase in grants and funding for the cultural sector.
 National and local government account for some 47% each, while the regions contribute some 6%.
 In addition, the surplus from Norsk Tipping is a crucial contribution to the arts and culture (especially sports, amateur sports and volunteer activities).

-• In 2020, Norway implemented a major municipal and regional reform, reducing the number of municipalities and regions through mergers.
+- In 2020, Norway implemented a major municipal and regional reform, reducing the number of municipalities and regions through mergers.
 One expected – but still unrealised – effect of the reform was that the municipalities and regions would take over more cultural responsibilities from central government.

-• One characteristic of Norwegian cultural policy is kulturmelding, reports on culture made by the Norwegian government to the parliament on matters that they wish to discuss in parliament without necessitating a final draft legislation or plenary assembly.
+- One characteristic of Norwegian cultural policy is kulturmelding, reports on culture made by the Norwegian government to the parliament on matters that they wish to discuss in parliament without necessitating a final draft legislation or plenary assembly.
 The reports to parliament can be seen as a strategy plan with proposals for future policies.
 In 2018, the report “The Power of Culture” was presented.
 It had three central and general points.
 It legitimises cultural policy with freedom of expression and democratisation; it expresses a distinct technological optimism; and it presents the idea that culture will contribute to a sustainable society by ensuring increased economic activity in the arts and culture.

 Legislation